4.4: Erosional and Post-Depositional Structures

 Load Casts

-Load cast (aka ball-and-pillow structures) are sandy lobes of mud that can form when dense mud settles down into water-saturated mud as a result of compaction or disturbance.
+Load casts (aka ball-and-pillow structures) are sandy lobes of mud that can form when dense mud settles down into water-saturated mud as a result of compaction or disturbance.
 They may be be connected to source bed or may be isolated from it.
 Superficially they can appear similar to flute casts but they lack the pronounced blunted edge.

 A wide variety of other types of nameless synsedimentary deformation features can form when shaking or loading of water-laden muds can cause overall chaotic bedding in rocks.
 The key to distinguishing these features from those formed as a result of tectonic forces is that over and underlying beds are flat-lying and relatively undeformed.